County finally makes good on plan to build long awaited Fairwood school

 The school had stalled for so long that it seemed hard for some residents to believe.

 “Is this really going to happen?”
 That’s the question that Prince George’s County Schools superintendent Millard House would often get from his neighbors, he said during the groundbreaking ceremony Oct.
-4. House is also a Fairwood resident.
+4, according to a transcript.
+House is also a Fairwood resident.

 The land for the school site was part of the developer’s plan to build “more than 1,000 acres” of new homes on the old Fairwood Turf Farm.
 The homes went up about 20 years ago but the school was never built, leaving the massive Fairwood subdivision without a neighborhood school.